cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Exceptional cases {#map-exceptions}

-Mappings may have have exceptional cases, i.e., inputs u on which the mapping is undefined.
+Mappings may have exceptional cases, i.e., inputs u on which the mapping is undefined.
 These cases must be handled carefully, especially for constant-time implementations.